 Everyone approaches mornings according to their character.
 Winston Churchill had a rather lazy morning routine but he still managed to lead the Allies to victory.
 He used to wake up at around 7.30 a.m. but would stay in bed having breakfast, reading the newspapers and dictating until 11.a.m.

 Anne Wintour (editor of Vogue) has a very different morning routine in that she always gets an hour of tennis in before 6.45.a.m.

-Here are 10 morning habits of happy and successful people.
+Here are 10 habits that successful people have for a happy morning every day.
 Choose the ones which appeal to you and fit your lifestyle.

 As they wake up, they always feel grateful for being alive, for the gift of life and for the joy of a new day.
 When things are bad, make a list in your mind of all the positives.

 Research shows clearly that people who regularly express gratitude are less likely to suffer from loneliness, anxiety, depression or envy.

 They know that this is the most important meal of the day.
 It provides you with all the essential nutrients, minerals and energy you are going to need for the day.
 Planning a good breakfast the night before is also a good idea.
 You will be able to get some of the things ready so you can save time when you are under pressure during your morning schedule.